mlanser/f451-piENVIRO/README.md

 Please refer to the section "*Custom application settings in SETTINGS.TOML*" below for more information on available options in the `settings.toml` file.

-The `enviromon` application can display live data both in the terminal and on the Enviro+ LCD.
-If you do no want to see any output in the termin (e.g. if you want to run the application in the background), the you can start the application with the `--noCLI` flag.
+The `enviromon` application can display live data in the terminal and on the Enviro+ LCD.
+If you do not want to see any output in the terminal (e.g. if you want to run the application in the background), then you can start the application with the `--noCLI` flag.
 Similarly, the `--noLED` flag prevents any output to the Enviro+ LCD.

 This application offers 5 different display modes for the Enviro+ LCD: